 The local believers thought the best way to save Paul’s life was to send him away.

-The sent Paul on his way first by lowering him out of a window in the walls of Damascus and then continued to help him to escape his would be killers.
+They sent Paul on his way first by lowering him out of a window in the walls of Damascus and then continued to help him to escape his would-be killers.

 Saul in Damascus and Jerusalem

-26 When he came to Jerusalem, he tried to join the disciples, but they were all afraid of him, not believing that he really was a disciple.
-27 But Barnabas took him and brought him to the apostles.
-He told them how Saul on his journey had seen the Lord and that the Lord had spoken to him, and how in Damascus he had preached fearlessly in the name of Jesus.
-28 So Saul stayed with them and moved about freely in Jerusalem, speaking boldly in the name of the Lord.
-29 He talked and debated with the Grecian Jews, but they tried to kill him.
-30 When the brothers learned of this, they took him down to Caesarea and sent him off to Tarsus.
+26 When Saul arrived in Jerusalem, he tried to join the disciples, but they all were afraid of him because they wouldn’t believe he was a disciple.
+27 Barnabas, however, introduced Saul to the apostles, telling them how on the road Saul had seen the Lord, who had spoken to him, and how courageously he had spoken in the name of Jesus in Damascus.
+28 So he freely circulated among them in Jerusalem, speaking courageously in the name of the Lord.
+29 He kept talking and arguing with the Hellenistic Jews, but they were bent on murdering him.
+30 When the brothers found out about the plot, they took him down to Caesarea and sent him away to Tarsus.

 Many cities had windows or openings contained in the upper parts of their walls for lifting and lowering goods into the city.